Caliber: 7.92x57mm Mauser (also known as 7.9mm Mauser or 8mm Mauser)

 Muzzle velocity: 755 m/s (may vary depending on type of ammunition used)

-MG-34 is a recoil-operated, selective fire weapon.
-It uses short recoiling barrel with muzzle recoil booster which also serves as a flash hider.
-Barrel locking is achieved by the rotating bolt head, with interrupted threads locking lugs, that lock into the barrel extension.
+The MG-34 is a recoil-operated, select fire weapon.
+It utilises a short recoiling barrel with a muzzle recoil booster also serving as a flash hider.
+Barrel locking is achieved by a rotating bolt head, with interrupted threads locking lugs, that lock into the barrel extension.
 Bolt head has a set of rollers, located just behind the lugs.
 These rollers are used to rotate bolt heads to lock and unlock, when riding inside the curved grooves, cut on the inner walls of the receiver.
 Rollers also act as a bolt accelerator, when bolt unlocks, due to inter operation with the barrel extension.
 Tubular receiver is linked to the tubular barrel sleeve by the swinging stud, set at the right side of the receiver, so receiver can be turned up and to the right relatively tho the barrel sleeve, thus exposing the barrel rear end.
 When receiver is opened, barrel can be simply withdrawn from its sleeve to the back, but when barrel is hot, this requires some sort of the heat protection, so MG-34 operator had to use asbestos glove which was a standard acessory to the gun.
 MG-34 usually was issued with belt feed, which was operated by the stud on the top of the bolt body.
 Belt feed could be easily set up to take the belt from the left or from the right side of the gun.
 With special replacement feed cover, a double-drum, saddle-type 75 rounds magazines can be used.
 MG-34 was a selective fire weapon, with mode of fire being controlled by dual trigger.
 A pull on the upper part of the trigger produced single shots, while a pull on the lower part produced full auto bursts.

 Being an universal MG, MG-34 could be used in different configurations.
 As a light MG, it was used from light, folding bipods, which could be set up either under the muzzle or under the guns’ center of gravity, allowing for better stability or better field of fire, respectively.
 In this mode MG-34 was usually fed from 50-rounds truncated-cone belt boxes, made of tin.
 Belt boxes were cillped to the receiver and allowed the gun to be carried loaded withouth dangers of belt being jammed.